Korean Spicy Pork Belly Bulgogi (Dwaeji Bulgogi)

 Tips:

 • Look for meaty slices of pork belly.
-Pork belly slices vary in fat-to-meat ratio.
-When choosing pork belly, look for pork belly slices with an equal amount of meat and fat.
+Choose pork belly with an equal amount of meat and fat.
 Too much fat and it will be overly greasy.
 Too much meat and the pork belly will be tough and lean.

 Nutrition